 Performance reviews are a forum for praise and improvement between supervisor and employee.
 In today’s professional society there has been an organisational shift to ongoing performance management.
 As an employee, it is imperative to get the most out of these meetings; below is a simple checklist to make sure you’re doing all you can!

 The old adage reads: ‘fail to prepare, prepare to fail’.
-Although this is an unwelcoming phrase, the message rings true.
+Although an unwelcoming phrase, the message rings true.
 It is important to prepare for your performance review.
 Your manager won’t be able to remember all that you’ve accomplished since the last meeting.
 The 3 tips below are really easy to implement:

-Anticipate the key questions which are likely to come up in the performance review.
+Ask yourself key questions which are likely to come up in the performance review.
 Consider your answers to each of these questions:

 When in your review, remember to be honest, realistic, objective and specific.
 The meeting is an opportunity to develop a positive working environment.
 You should be updated on organisational goals that impact directly (or indirectly) on your work.
 It should also provide you with guidance on your short term goals and also be a comfortable place to discuss long term career goals.
 Before concluding the meeting, both parties should review any items that may carry over to the next meeting, these include: employee goals, challenges, deadlines and key tactics for achievement.